 What is Amazon's Business Model & Why Is it Being Regulated?

-The tech giant is the brainchild of Jeff Bezos — an American entrepreneur with a grand vision to build the “everything store".
+The tech giant is the brainchild of Jeff Bezos — an American entrepreneur with a grand vision to build the "everything store."
 After its humble beginnings as an online book store in 1994, Amazon has branched in all directions to become a jack of all trades and a master of (almost) everything.

 As you would expect, companies of this size are bound to come under scrutiny.
 Many critics fear the tech giant has unfair control over its markets — making Amazon an unstoppable force with no ceiling.